 In this course, you will learn: regenerative design studies, full loop waste systems, food forest design and implementation, community scale fruit and vegetable production, plant propagation, greenhouse operations, home/community scale composting, fractal patterning application, water harvesting, pasture management, rotational grazing strategies and implementation, home scale permaculture, food preservation and storage, social permaculture and much more.
 This course will be teaching the permaculture curriculum originally established by Bill Mollison and David Holmgren.
-Click here to see a manual developed by the Permaculture Institute based in Santa Fe, New Mexico, that we will be using in this course.
-To see last year’s course syllabus, click here: 2012 PDC Agenda
+To see an example course syllabus, click here: Sample PDC Agenda

 Patrick Padden, a graduate of Colorado State University, studied natural systems building design in Namibia and urban food forest implementation in Johannesburg, South Africa, in 2007.
 Patrick received his design certificate from the International Permaculture Design Course in Harare, Zimbabwe, and attended the International Permaculture Convergence in Malawi in 2009.
 After five seasons of producing naturally grown food for 80+ people at Sunrise Ranch, Patrick is now co-manager of the garden and a practicing permaculturalist and permaculture educator.